 Don’t keep anything in your vehicles.
-Take out your gym bag, GPS unit, Laptop computers, and any other item that can be removed, out.
+Take out your gym bag, GPS, Laptop, and any other item that can be removed.
 By doing this you greatly decrease your chance of becoming a victim.

 Always lock your vehicles and make sure the windows are rolled up even in the garage.
 I know it is tempting to crack your window one inch during the summer for ventilation but this gives the criminal away to grab your window and force it down.